-There are a variety of rooms you will use frequently and are available for your use:
+There are a variety of rooms available for your use:

-- HP PhD student room and the attached 3 quiet study offices (CRL 220) are available to all students 24 hours per day, 7 days per week unless otherwise posted (e.g. Comp Exams) - CHEPA Seminar Room (CRL B119) - CHEPA meeting room (CRL 230) - 2nd floor kitchenette with fridge and microwave

-Garbage is removed from the student room once every two weeks.
-To prevent unpleasant odors and pests, please place any food or garbage in the kitchen garbage bin across from the reception area.
-Reservations are required for both the seminar room and meeting room through Sheri Burns, Gioia Buckley or Terry Martens.
+- HP PhD student room and the attached 3 guiet study offices (CRL 220) are available to all students 24 hours per day, 7 days per week unless otherwise posted (e.g. Comprehensive Exams) - CHEPA Seminar Room (CRL B119) - CHEPA meeting room (CRL 230) - 2nd floor kitchenette with fridge and microwave - Garbage is removed from the student room once every two weeks.
+To prevent unpleasant odors and pests, please place any food or garbage in the kitchen garbage bin across from the reception area. - Reservations are required for both the seminar room and meeting room through Sheri Burns.
 The door code can be provided, upon request.
 For safekeeping, please relock the door once your meeting has concluded.